dchege711/study_buddy/readme.md

 :soon: Implement a method that cleans all the cards in the trash and unvalidated accounts that are more than 30 days old.

-:soon: Support filtering on the first set of filters.
-Filter by time too.

 :soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

-:soon: Figure out why cards with similar content but different IDs exist in the database.
-There is a data replication bug lying somewhere.

 :soon: Change the underlying DS for the cards manager from two max-oriented priority queues to a balanced binary search tree.
 That way, you can visit a any card on the tree much faster on average.